 A positive aspect of this film is that it is based on such a best-selling novel, full of sumptuous details of love, deception, illusion and the Dutch obsession.
 Besides, the book has its clever twists and turns, as well as memorable characters and the setting.
 The screenwriter of the film also gives much hope.
-Tom Stoppard is best known for writing screenplays to the Oscar-winning “Shakespeare in Love” (1998) and to ingenious “Brazil” (1985).
-The director of this film is Justin Chadwick, and, since he already have had an experience of directing a period drama, i.e. “The Other Boleyn Girl” (2008), “Tulip Fever” has all the chances of being a well-paced and presented film.
+Tom Stoppard is best known for writing screenplays to the Oscar-winning “Shakespeare in Love” (1998) and to the ingenious “Brazil” (1985).
+The director of this film is Justin Chadwick, and, since he already had an experience of directing a period drama, i.e., “The Other Boleyn Girl” (2008), “Tulip Fever” has all the chances of being a well-paced and presented film.
 Most actors involved are also admirable, and will, undoubtedly, give great performances.
 Alicia Vikander with an Academy Award under her belt and a plenty of leading roles behind her, will be mesmerising and confident, and the role suits her well.
-Equally, Christopher Waltz will be great as a man possessed by the beauty of his young wife, and Judi Dench is always fabulous in her role of a strict moral teacher and guide, for example see “Jane Eyre” (2011).
+Equally, Christoph Waltz will be great as a man “possessed” by the beauty of his young wife; and Judi Dench is always fabulous in the role of a strict moral teacher and guide, for example see “Jane Eyre” (2011).

-However, unfortunately, it looks like “Tulip Fever” can also do a number of things wrong.
+However, unfortunately, it also looks like “Tulip Fever” can do a number of things wrong.
 Firstly, the director of the film, Justin Chadwick, can slide into over-dramatisation and melodrama, and can prioritise visual effects over character development, as was partly the case with his “The Other Boleyn Girl”.
-Secondly, the script may lose the plot altogether, and by focussng too intently on Sophia and her romantic pursuits, can forget altogether about Amsterdam, the obsessive and potentially dangerous atmosphere surrounding the growth and selling of tulips and the slightly erotic symbolism permeating the original novel.
-Finally, in a film like this, there needs to be a strong-looking, handsome male cast as a love interest of the main heroine, and, unfortunately, it looks like this is lacking here.
-Opposite Alicia Vikander, playing her love interest, is young Dane DeHaan, and his cast in this role is just a laugh.
-In the trailer, he looks too young for her, their chemistry is lukewarm, and their love affair has got to be non-believable.
+Secondly, the script may lose the plot altogether, and by focusing too intently on Sophia and her romantic pursuits, can forget about Amsterdam, the obsessive and potentially dangerous atmosphere surrounding the growth and selling of tulips, and about the slightly erotic symbolism permeating the original novel.
+Finally, in a film like this, there needs to be a “strong-looking”, handsome male cast as a love interest of the main heroine, and, unfortunately, it looks like this is lacking here.
+Opposite Alicia Vikander, playing her love interest, is young Dane DeHaan, and his casting in this role is just a laugh.
+In the trailer, he looks too young for her; their chemistry seems lukewarm; and their love affair has got to be non-believable.
 It is unimaginable how this beautiful, well-to-do, sophisticated and intelligent young lady could fall for someone as average-looking as Dane DeHaan, no offence intended.
-In “A Royal Affair” (2012), Vikander was cast opposite older and always mysterious-looking Mads Mikkelsen, the pairing that really worked because the attraction was really believable given Mikkelsen’s broodingly handsome looks and his character’s intellectual endeavours.
+In “A Royal Affair” (2012), Vikander was cast opposite older and always mysterious-looking Mads Mikkelsen, the pairing that really worked well because the attraction was really believable, given Mikkelsen’s broodingly handsome looks and his character’s intellectual endeavours.
 It is partly on that basis such similar-themed films as “Anna Karenina” (2012) and “Madame Bovary” (2014) had not had that much success romance and relationship-wise: because there were not any worthy leading men cast.
 In “Jane Eyre”, Mia Wasikowska was cast opposite Michael Fassbender, and, there, we also saw the on-screen character attraction and the relationship that really worked.
 Given all this, it is such a pity that Matthias Schoenaerts dropped out of talks for the role of Jan van Loos in “Tulip Fever”, because after his role and performance in “Far From the Madding Crown” (2015), he would have made a very believable and worthy lover of Sophia.